Bury St Edmunds County High School: Ofsted inspections

 The Education Act 2011 proposed that schools assessed as being Grade 1 "Outstanding" on their last inspection will not be subject to routine inspection unless concerns are raised with Ofsted about their performance.
-As with similar schools Ofsted wrote to County Upper School on 28 March 2011 with an "Interim Assessment" stating that based upon pupils' academic performance, very low rates of absence and having taken into account the results of survey visits carried out since the last routine inspection. they considered that the Outstanding performance had been sustained.
-Ofsted stated they would continue to undertake annual assessments of County Upper Schools' performance.
+As with similar schools Ofsted wrote to County High School on 28 March 2011 with an "Interim Assessment" stating that based upon pupils' academic performance, very low rates of absence and having taken into account the results of survey visits carried out since the last routine inspection. they considered that the Outstanding performance had been sustained.
+Ofsted stated they would continue to undertake annual assessments of County High Schools' performance.

-Following the most recent inspection in March 2019, County Upper School was downgraded to 'inadequate' by Ofsted following the failure of leaders to "ensure pupils' safety".
+Following the most recent inspection in March 2019, County High School was downgraded to 'inadequate' by Ofsted following the failure of leaders to "ensure pupils' safety".
 It criticised the exposure of pupils to drug dealing and gang related activity; with reference to the criminal activity of students - absent at the time - being marked as present.

 Pupils were quoted as saying they do not feel safe on the school site, with concern raised for the perceived ease of access of unauthorised visitors to gain access to the site.